At South by Southwest, fewer startups, more marketers and media

 AUSTIN, Texas Has "South-by" lost its direction?

-For several years running, that question has hovered over the iPhone-clutching tech cognoscenti who made the annual springtime pilgrimage to the mecca of geek- and hipster-dom in Austin, Texas.
+For several years running, that question has hovered over the iPhone-clutching tech cogniscenti who made the annual springtime pilgrimage to the mecca of geek- and hipster-dom in Austin, Texas.

 In 2007 the South by Southwest Interactive festival - the five-day digital offshoot of SXSW, the two-week-long gathering for music and film lovers - solidified its reputation as the place for entrepreneurs and tech investors to see and be seen after the conference helped boost a then-little-known service called Twitter to prominence.